Preksha-7/pybughunt/README.md

 # PyBugHunt

-## Advanced Python Code Error Detection and Analysis
+## Advanced Python Code Error Detection and

 PyBugHunt is a sophisticated Python library designed to detect, analyze, and suggest fixes for both syntactical and logical errors in Python code.
 Leveraging a combination of static code analysis techniques and machine learning approaches, PyBugHunt offers developers a powerful tool to improve code quality and reduce debugging time.